delocalizer/beacon_v2_test_data/README.md

 # Description

 Put together some example beaconv2 instances by whatever means possible.
-We chose 5 donors of cutaneous subtype from the MELA 183 Nature paper.
+We chose 5 donors of cutaneous subtype from the Hayward et al Nature paper https://doi.org/10.1038/nature22071 .
 The code is not runnable anywhere but QIMR Berghofer as it has dependencies on our internal Stardog database (`grafli`) and python libraries (`graflipy`) but the generated outputs are completely generic, valid, beacon v2 data.

 # Notes